 ASTR C1234-C1235 The Universal Timekeeper: an Introduction To Scientific Habits of Mind 3 pts.Not offered in 2014-2015.
 Facility with high school algebra is assumed.
 C1234 is highly recommended as a prerequisite for C1235.
 Introduction to ideas and models of thought in the physical sciences, using the atomz as an imperturbable clock to explore applications such as measuring the age of the Shroud of Turin, determining the diets of ancient civilizations, charting the history of earth's climate, and unraveling the history of the universe.
 Science Requirement: Partial Fulfillment.

-ASTR C1403x and y Earth, Moon and Planets (Lecture) 3 pts.
+ASTR C1403x Earth, Moon and Planets (Lecture) 3 pts.
 Prerequisites: Recommended preparation: a working knowledge of high school algebra.
 The overall architecture of the solar system.
 Motions of the celestial sphere.
 Time and the calendar.
 Major planets, the earth-moon system, minor planets, comets.
 Life in the solar system and beyond.
 This course is similar to ASTR BC 1753.
 You cannot enroll in both courses and receive credit for both.
 Science Requirement: Partial Fulfillment.

 ASTR C1420 Galaxies and Cosmology.
 3 pts.Not offered in 2014-2015.
 Galaxies contain stars, gas dust and (usually) super-massive black holes.
 They are found throughout the Universe, traveling through space and occasionally crashing into each other.
 This course will look at how these magnificent systems form and evolved, and what can they tells us about the formation and evolution of the Universe itself.
 You cannot enroll in ASTR C1420 in addition to ASTR BC1754 or ASTR C1404 and receive credit for both.
 Science Requirement: Partial Fulfillment.